 You have earlier observed cells in an onion peel and/or human cheek

 have an outer membrane as the delimiting structure of the cell.
-Inside each cell is a dense membrane bound structure called nucleus.
+Inside each cell is a dense membrane-bound structure called the nucleus.

-Various chemical reactions occur in it to keep the cell in the ‘living state’.
-Besides the nucleus, the eukaryotic cells have other membrane bound distinct structures called organelles like the endoplasmic reticulum (ER),
+Various chemical reactions occur in it to keep the cell in its ‘living state’.
+Besides the nucleus, the eukaryotic cells have other membrane-bound distinct structures called organelles like the endoplasmic reticulum (ER),

 both eukaryotic as well as prokaryotic.